KoenigsKind/ITB2/README.md

 *(e.g. image pyramid)*.
 Filter can register properties in there constructor using `getProperties().add...` and later read the value using `getProperties().get...`.
-If a filter needs to convert an image to another type at runtime, it can use `ImageConverter.convert(...)`.

 ### Controller
 The controller gives the filter access to some basic functionality of the ITB².
 Most